IntelliProlog/IntelliProlog/doc/highlighting/syntax.md

 #### TextAttributesKey

-IntelliJ provides a set of default `TextAttributesKey` values in the [`DefaultLanguageHighlighterColors` class](https://upsource.jetbrains.com/idea-ce/file/idea-ce-5a00c10a69088737a364efbc82a082207a598b45/platform/editor-ui-api/src/com/intellij/openapi/editor/DefaultLanguageHighlighterColors.java).
+IntelliJ provides a set of default `TextAttributesKey` values in the `DefaultLanguageHighlighterColors` class [@DEFCOL].

-To create a `TextAttributesKey`, we need to call static `TextAttributesKey createTextAttributesKey(String externalName, TextAttributes defaultAttributes)` method and give it a unique identifier and `TextAttributes` arguments.
+To create a `TextAttributesKey`, we need to call the static `TextAttributesKey createTextAttributesKey(String externalName, TextAttributes defaultAttributes)` method and give it a unique identifier and `TextAttributes` arguments.

 #### TextAttributesKey array